Of course you want to spread the word about your small business with your marketing efforts.

 So much networking happens online nowadays, but don’t forget the beauty of face-to-face interaction.
 Attend business networking events, Chamber of Commerce meetings and business luncheons.

-I’ll bet you’ve seen some of these ideas before, but maybe you found a few new ones.
+I’ll bet you’ve seen some of these ideas before, but maybe you found a few new ones to try in your marketing efforts.
 Pick a few that will work for your business and target market, and put them into action now so you can see results a few months down the road.

 Some of the links in this post are affiliate links: click freely, and I’ll get a little pocket change if you decide to buy. 🙂